Haharin/Block4Len/README.md

 ## Wallet

-Functionality for work with the blockchain.
+Functionality for working with blockchain.
 A user account, transactions and other interface will be designed during the development process.